niekky/Folium/README.md

 # Folium

 Folium is a Latin word as Portfolio.
 Folium is my side project focusing mainly on my web app development skills.
-Folium is also a showcase where I am proud to display all of my expertise and hobbies relating to engineering.
+Folium is also a showcase where I am proud to display all of my expertise and hobbies relating to engineering. <br>

 Folium is developed using NextJS Framework and TailwindCSS for front-end styling.

 ## Folium: https://nick-folium.vercel.app